On January 11, 1906 President Theodore Roosevelt was made an honorary member of the Improved Order of Red Men.

 We know, of course, of the Masons and Shriners, of the Odd Fellows and Woodmen of the World.
-But a century ago knighthood was in flower: There were Knights of Pythias, Knights of Honor, Knights of Columbus, Knights of Maccabee, Catholic Knights of America, Knights of Dixie.
+But a century ago knighthood was in flower: There were Knights of Pythias, Knights of Honor, Knights of Columbus, Knights of the Maccabees, Catholic Knights of America, Knights of Dixie.

+But back to the Red Men.
 In 1901 the Red Men claimed six thousand members in Texas, a half million nationally by 1935.
 Fort Worth’s first Red Men lodge had formed by 1897.

 Among the order’s tenets were promotion of patriotism, performance of public service, and perpetuation of the traditions of a “once-vanishing race.”
 Indeed, the order traced its origins to 1765 and the Sons of Liberty, a colonial secret order whose members dressed as Native Americans when they took part in the Boston Tea Party in 1773.
 The Sons and other orders merged into the Society of Red Men in 1813.
 In 1834 that order changed its name to “Improved Order of Red Men.”

 This membership certificate of 1889 (from Wikipedia) is decorated with Native American scenes.
 The Red Men wore Native American regalia in their induction rituals.
 Their lodge lingo also was Native American.
 For example, a lodge was a “tribe,” a lodge’s city was its “hunting ground,” a lodge hall was the “wigwam,” leadership titles included “incohonee,” “sachem,” and “sagamore,” ranks were “hunter,” “warrior,” and “chief.”
 Time was reckoned in “moons” and “suns.”
 Meetings were “powwows” and “council fires.”
 Visitors were “palefaces.”

 In addition to performing public service, like most fraternal orders, the Improved Order of Red Men provided members with social and business networking in the days before LinkedIn.
 But also, more than most fraternal groups, surely the Red Men appealed to every man’s inner boy.